Table of Contents

 - The pre-conscious: memories and knowledge that can actively be transferred into the conscious at any time.

-- The unconscious: The conscious has no access to this part and maintaince a resistance to its contents: repressed traumas, surpressed desires.
+- The unconscious: the conscious has no access to this part and maintains a resistance to its contents: repressed traumas, suppressed desires.

 Structure of the human psyche

-According to Freud, the human psyche is divided into three parts: id, ego and superego.
-The complex interaction between these three qualities is called psychodynamic.
+According to Freud, the human psyche is divided into 3 parts: id, ego, and superego.
+The complex interaction between these 3 qualities is called the psychodynamic.

 Id: The id has a physiological origin and exists from birth.
 It provides the energy for the fundamental immediate satisfaction of needs according to the ‘pleasure principle’: food, water, excretion, warmth, attention, and sexuality.
 The main drivers are Eros—the life integrating force, especially libido, and Thanatos—the death wish.
 These drivers or instinctual demands are called the primary process.